iOS17/Ksign-iOS/README.md

 ### How KSign iOS Revolutionizes App Installation

 Traditional iOS app installation requires either App Store approval or complex workarounds involving computers and developer accounts.
-For uninitiated users, iOS devices don't let users install third-party apps directly like Android, requiring specialized IPA signing tools like KSign iOS.
+For uninitiated users, iOS devices don't allow users to install third-party apps directly, unlike Android, which requires specialized IPA signing tools like KSign iOS.

 The breakthrough innovation of KSign iOS lies in its ability to perform certificate-based signing entirely on your device.
 This eliminates the traditional barriers that have kept advanced app management exclusive to developers and technical enthusiasts.